Antonito/gfile/README.md

 -   Run the command
 -   A base64 encoded SDP will appear, send it to the remote client
--   Follow the instruction to curl the client's SDP to your process
+-   Follow the instructions to curl the client's SDP to your process
 -   The file transfer should start

-> Due to terms restrictions (ability to treat lines with +1024 characters), the SDP must be send through `curl`
+> Due to terms restrictions (ability to treat lines with +1024 characters), the SDP must be sent through `curl`

 ### Receiver